Customer Support Impact

 Predictable CX

-Tight CSAT variance, fewer reopenings, clear escalation paths; reports show trend, not noise.
+Tighter CSAT variance, fewer reopens, clear escalation paths; reports show trend, not noise.